gruns/blagoblag/content/blog/2014/oct/2/west-wing-revisited-post-hoc-ergo-propter-hoc.rst

 this next episode.

-Overall this episode spends a lot of time establishing the characters' personal sides, and we all grow to love the president because he speaks latin, nevertheless what the public sees seems to be entirely negative.
+Overall this episode spends a lot of time establishing the characters' personal sides, and we all grow to love the president because he speaks Latin, nevertheless what the public sees seems to be entirely negative.